 More»This iconic American monument honors the 16th president of the United States.
 Abraham Lincoln was president during the American Civil War, and is most famous for the Emancipation Proclamation that freed all of the slaves in the US.«Less

-Standard Hotel: Sleep Inn in Upper Marlboro, MD or similar
+Standard Hotel: Sleep Inn or similar Upper Marlboro, MD

 Washington DC - Niagara (307 miles)